survivejs/webpack-book/manuscript/optimizing/06_analyzing_build_statistics.md

 ## Conclusion

 When you are optimizing the size of your bundle output, these tools are invaluable.
 The official tool has the most functionality, but even a simple visualization can reveal problem spots.
 You can use the same technique with old projects to understand their composition.

+To recap:

+* Webpack allows you to extract a JSON file containing information about the build.
+The information can include the build composition and timing.
+* The generated information can be analyzed using various tools that give insight into aspects such as the bundle composition.
+* Understanding the bundles is the key to insights on how to optimize the overall size, what to load and when.
+It can also reveal bigger issues, such as redundant data.
+* You can find third party tools that don't depend on webpack but are still useful for analysis.

+To help you understand how to tune webpack, I will discuss performance in the next chapter.